seancorfield/clj-new/README.md

 also build an uberjar for the project with `clojure -X:uberjar`, which you can then run with `java -jar myapp`.

+The generated project includes a `pom.xml` file purely for "good hygiene".
+It will be kept in sync with `deps.edn` automatically whenever you run `clojure -X:uberjar` to build the application and it will be added to the JAR file, along with a generated `pom.properties` file.
+If you delete `pom.xml`, you will also need to remove `:sync-pom true` from the `:exec-args` for `depstar` in the `deps.edn` file.

 #### The `lib` Template

 The generated project is a library.
 It has no `-main` function.
 In addition to being able to run the tests, you can also build a jar file for deployment with `clojure -X:jar`.
 You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

+The generated project includes a `pom.xml` file on the assumption that you will be deploying the library to Clojars or a similar repository.
+It will be kept in sync with `deps.edn` automatically whenever you run `clojure -X:jar` to build the library and it will be added to the JAR file, along with a generated `pom.properties` file.
+If you do not intend to deploy the library and you want to delete the `pom.xml` file, you will also need to remove `:sync-pom true` from the `:exec-args` for `depstar` in the `deps.edn` file.

+If you are going to deploy the library, you'll probably want to review and adjust some of the fields in the `pom.xml` (developer information, group/artifact, version, SCM, licensing etc) -- although the defaults should mostly be suitable out of the box.

 Once you've updated the `pom.xml` file, you can install it locally with `clojure -X:install` or deploy it to Clojars with `clojure -X:deploy`.
 For